RFID enabled and fully automated IT asset tracking saves time and money

 "In general, data centers are required to perform inventory counts every three months to comply with government and industry regulations, but they need to do it more frequently for internal purposes.
 The existing manual processes are error-prone and inefficient.
 Automation via RFID reduces human error, inefficiency and liability, reducing costs and complexity while increasing flexibility and control, providing full visibility of the IT assets' life cycle to the business level", stated Lucas Almeida, Operations Director of RFIDeas.

-"In order to fulfil every requirement and maximize the value delivered to our customer, we knew we would have to provide a best-in-class solution not only in terms of software and processes, but in terms of hardware as well.
+"In order to fulfill every requirement and maximize the value delivered to our customer, we knew we would have to provide a best-in-class solution not only in terms of software and processes, but in terms of hardware as well.
 To accomplish that, our technology team developed a custom methodology to test a wide range of readers and tags from different manufacturers and chose the best ones in the end.
 Series of tests were performed on more than 20 different tags from 5 main suppliers.
 Confidex Steelwave Micro™ tag was chosen for the project as it had the best performance in every analyzed criteria", added Antonio Rossini, Strategy Director of RFIDeas.